Robert Austin Wynns Player Props: Rockies vs. Nationals

 Robert Austin Wynns At The Plate

-- Wynns is hitting .210 with three doubles, a home run and five walks.
+- Wynns has three doubles, a home run and five walks while hitting .210.

-- He has hit a home run in one of 24 games, and in 1.4% of his plate appearances.

-- Wynns has driven in a run in five games this year (20.8%), including two games with multiple runs batted in.
+- In five games this season (20.8%), Wynns has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five games this season (20.8%), but has had no multi-run games.
+- He has scored in five of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.